-Memories of Beauty and Darkness: Inspired by Hygieia from Klimt’s Medicine and Mucha’s Salomé
+Memories of Beauty and Darkness: Inspired by Hygieia from Klimt’s “Medicine” and Mucha’s “Salomé”

 Watercolor, gouache, metallic paint on board

-Day 294, Klimt’s Medicine, Mucha’s Salomé
+Day 294, Klimt’s “Medicine,” and Mucha’s “Salomé”

-A little later in my life, Gustav Klimt’s work fueled and challenged my creativity when I was commissioned to paint a study of Klimt’s Beethoven Frieze: The Arts, Choir of Angels, Embracing Couple.
+A little later, Gustav Klimt’s work fueled and challenged my creativity when I was commissioned to paint a study of Klimt’s “Beethoven Frieze: The Arts, Choir of Angels, Embracing Couple.”
 Being 15 at the time, I didn’t comprehend the challenge ahead of me.
-Over the course of an entire year, I practiced and researched and practiced again, all the while I wondering if I was crazy to complete such a task, yet I did.
+Over the course of an entire year, I practiced and researched and practiced again, all the while wondering if I was crazy to complete such a task.
+But I did.

-Beethoven Frieze: The Arts, Choir of Angels, Embracing Couple,
+“The Beethoven Frieze: The Arts, Choir of Angels, Embracing Couple”

 Nearly four years ago now, amid all the research and painting, I wrote,

-There is something about The Beethoven Frieze that feels like sitting by a fire on a cold winter day: to fully enjoy warmth even if cold seeps in at the corners, to know comfort while excepting that the darkness outside exists.
+“There is something about “The Beethoven Frieze” that feels like sitting by a fire on a cold winter day: to fully enjoy warmth even if cold seeps in at the corners, to know comfort while excepting that the darkness outside exists.”

 Where Mucha’s work reminds me of the intricate and simple beauty all around me, Klimt’s work reminds me that to understand this beauty, I must also understand, and perhaps befriend, the darkness and complexity that intensifies what is beautiful in our world.

+I chose to meld two works from these artists for today’s piece.
+The first work in this amalgamation is Mucha’s “Salomé from L’Estampe moderne, no. 2 1897,” chosen because it continually inspired me as I’ve grown up, reminding me of an elegant sort of freedom.
 The second work is the figure of Hygieia in Klimt’s Medicine from the University of Vienna Ceiling Paintings.
-This piece inspired me because it no longer exists: it is believed that in 1945, this piece was destroyed by retreating Natzis.
-Medicine and the figures within it, live only within our culture’s memories.
+This piece inspired me because it no longer exists: it is believed that in 1945, this piece was destroyed by retreating Nazis.
+Medicine and the figures within it no longer exist.

-Close up of Day 294
+Close-up of Day 294